srycyk/mine/README.md

 and has helpers to extract &amp; reformat data.

-It can be be used as a library, (from the console, command-line, etc.), but it's more useful for performing a succession of page retrievals.
+It can be be used as a library, (from the console, command-line, etc.), but it's more useful for performing a succession of web page retrievals.

 ## Basic Functions